 1. Wildlife Viewing

-Top on the list for the best Yellowstone activities for kids is the outstanding wildlife viewing.
+Top on the list for the best activities for kids is the outstanding wildlife viewing in Yellowstone National Park.
 This is no visit to the local zoo.
 Yellowstone offers the opportunity to see bison, black bears, grizzly bears, elk, wolves, moose, coyotes, pronghorn, and bighorn sheep in their natural habitat.
 Since you’re visiting the animals in their home, you’ll have to work a little harder to find them, but that’s part of the fun!

 The best spots for seeing bison are going to be the Lamar Valley and Hayden Valley.
 That’s where you’re most likely to see a big herd of them grazing in the stunning prairie land.
 That being said, we often would see bison in random spots all over the park.
 The Hayden Valley tends to be more crowded, so if you’re looking for something quieter, I would suggest heading to the Lamar Valley.
 It’s a long drive to get there (that’s why fewer people go there), but the solitude can be nice for families not wanting to battle the crowds.